What is empathetic listening and how to improve it?

 This post will look at what empathetic (also called 'empathic') listening is, why it is important, and how your sales and customer success teams can master it.

-What empathetic listening means
+What listening with empathy means

 'Listen with empathy' sounds like one of those phrases that executive coaches repeat in personal development seminars—and rightly so.
 These days, listening 'empathetically' is increasingly becoming an important skill set for all customer-facing teams.